auth-global/self-documenting-cryptography/README.md

 If a hypothetical tag obscuration attack imposes a 100x overhead on the overall password cracking process, it will probably never be used in practice.
 A weak-ish password that costs $100 to crack would then cost $10,000 to crack.
 That provides an $9900 incentive to either reveal the target to the cracker or insource the attack.

 At 10x overhead, you might start to see a few oddball cases where people are willing to employ tag obfuscation techniques, but I would expect such an approach to remain rather niche.
-In this scenario, I believe that a cryptoacoustic construction would liely remain reasonably effective at spreading a message, even if that particular construction would not appear to be cryptoacoustically viable going forward.
+In this scenario, I believe that a cryptoacoustic construction would likely remain reasonably effective at spreading a message, even if that particular construction would not appear to be cryptoacoustically viable going forward.

 At 4x overhead, you might actually start to see the adoption of tag obfuscation technology by password crackers.
 If that cost multiplier approaches 1x, then tag obscuration becomes essentially free, and I would expect the tag obscuration attack to be widely adopted by nefarious password crackers, leading to a total failure of the effort.